Muhammad-Yunus/EBAZ4205_PROJECT/XilinxSDK/7_AD9226_ADC/README.md

     - Copy everything inside the `src/` folder above into the `src/` folder of your `AD9226_AXIS_CAPTURE_TEST` project.
     - Modify BSP setting > Add LwIP support,
     - Build and upload to EBAZ4205 using Xilinx Platform USB Cable.
-    - Connect to EBAZ4205 Serial, check the TCP IP & Port for established TCP Server in PS EBAZ4205.
+    - Connect to EBAZ4205 Serial, check the TCP IP & Port for established TCP Server in PS EBAZ4205. <br>
 - Run the [PythonClientApp](PythonClientApp/)
     - Open [client_app_signal_processing_FFT.py](PythonClientApp/client_app_signal_processing_FFT.py),
     - And modify it to use the correct IP address and port for the TCP server,